Thunder2103/Algorithms-Visualiser/README.md

 1. Intialise a variable called low with a value of 0
 2. Intialise a variable called high that is equal to the length of the array minus one
 3. While low is less than or equal to high
-4. Calculate mid - (low + high) // 2
+4. Initialise a varible called mid and set it to, (low + high) // 2
-5. If the value at mid is equal to the target, return True
+5. If the value at index mid is equal to the target, return True
-6. If the value at mid is greater than the target, set low to mid plus one
+6. If the value at index mid is greater than the target, set low to mid plus one
-7. If the value at mid is less than the target, set high to mid minus one
+7. If the value at index mid is less than the target, set high to mid minus one
-8. Repeat steps 3 - 7
+8. Repeat steps 3 - 7 until low is greater than high
 9. If the loop terminates, return False

 Time complexity: O(log n)<br>